 A Passport is an official document which is issued by the government of the country where he/she is residing.
 Passport is documentary evidence of the identity, citizenship, and residence of an individual holding the same.
-This passport also entitles the holder to travel across physical boundaries of countries and back to the country of originality.
+This passport also entitles the holder to travel across the physical boundaries of countries and back to the country of origin.
 This document gains importance primarily during international travel and international stay.

 What is a Reissue of Passport?

 A passport is a documentary evidence issued by the government of the country an individual stays.
 However, this document has a validity period, which means that the document has a specified lifetime.
 The passport thus needs to be renewed prior to getting expired.
 The renewal process of a passport merely extends the validity of the passport without changing the passport number and the passport booklet.

 However, there are times and situations when an individual needs to change some basic details mentioned in the passport such as changes in the name and changes in the address of the individual.
 In such a scenario, the individual needs to apply for a re-issue of a passport.
 The process of re-issue of a passport is different from that of renewal since, in case of a re-issue, the passport number changes along with the passport booklet, unlike that in the case of a renewal.

 Why Do You Require Police Verification for Reissue of Passport?